-The Fund contemplates declaring as dividends each year all or substantially all of its taxable income.
+Each Fund contemplates declaring as dividends each year all or substantially all of its taxable income.
 Distributions you receive from the Fund are generally subject to federal income tax, and may also be subject to state or local taxes.
-This is true whether you reinvest your distributions in additional Fund Shares or receive them in cash.
-For federal tax purposes, the Fund's distributions attributable to net investment income and short-term capital gains are taxable to you as ordinary income while distributions of long-term capital gains, if any, are taxable to you as long-term capital gains, no matter how long you have owned your Fund Shares.
+This is true whether you reinvest your distributions in additional Fund shares or receive them in cash.
+For federal tax purposes, Fund distributions attributable to net investment income and short-term capital gains are taxable to you as ordinary income, while any distributions of long-term capital gains are taxable to you as long-term capital gains, no matter how long you have owned your Fund shares.

 Under current provisions of the Code, the maximum individual rate applicable to long-term capital gains is generally either 15% or 20%, depending on whether the individual's income exceeds certain threshold amounts.
-The preferential rate described above also applies to certain qualifying dividend income, but Fund distributions will generally not qualify for that favorable treatment and also will generally not qualify for the corporate dividends received deduction because the Fund will be earning interest income rather than dividend income.
+The preferential rate described above also applies to certain qualifying dividend income, but Fund distributions will not qualify for that favorable treatment and will also not qualify for the corporate dividends received deduction because the Funds will be earning interest income rather than dividend income.